gabriella-fleischman/gabriella-fleischman.github.io/_pages/blog.md

 There was a 48% increase in the number of invitations sent and received through the treatment within 100 meters of Control participants in high-saturation geographic clusters relative to Control participants in low-saturation geographic clusters (1.4 invitations sent and 1.3 invitations received, versus 0.89 invitations sent and 0.93 invitations received).

+29 August, 2024
+**Blog Post 8: Reflections**

+Reflections from running this experiment:

+1. Deep-diving into the anthropological and historical literature about Malawi has proven invaluable in conducting this research.
+I would encourage anyone conducting development research to engage deeply with the work produced by scholars from the country in which they conduct their research, particularly with work outside of their discipline, and meet with these scholars if possible.

+2. One of the most important findings for me in this study has been documenting the way in which, even in societies that are almost ethnically and religiously homogenous, lower-income women are left out of financial and social groups.
+In my sample, a one-standard deviation increase in a wealth index is associated with a 10 percentage point increase in the probability of being a member of a village savings and loan association (women's self-help savings groups), and an 8 percentage-point increase in the probability of belonging to a church-based women's group.
+This relationship is true even among women who are all below the global poverty line.

-*I would like to thank Invest in Knowledge Initiative (IKI), the survey firm with whom I partnered to conduct this project.
+3. Thank you to everyone who assisted me in this project.
+I would especially like to thank Invest in Knowledge Initiative (IKI), the survey firm with whom I partnered to conduct this project.
 The IKI leadership provided invaluable assistance throughout the project.
-The project field staff conducted excellent fieldwork, including field project management, enrolling vendors, and survey enumeration.*
+The project field staff conducted excellent fieldwork, including field project management, enrolling vendors, and survey enumeration.

 **References**